Eye Health: Ensure Yours Are Happy With These Foods

 Aside from containing lutein and zeaxanthin, this cruciferous vegetable also contains vitamin B2 which helps to reduce inflammation as a result of light damage.

 There’s a good reason as to why carrots are the foods associated with good eye health.
-Their bright orange colour comes from beta carotene which, once consumed, the human body converts into vitamin A. We now know that this vitamin plays a pivotal role in helping you maintain a good eyesight as well as helping to prevent eye infections and protect against serious eye conditions.
+Their bright orange color comes from beta carotene which, once consumed, the human body converts into vitamin A. We now know that this vitamin plays a pivotal role in helping you maintain good eyesight as well as helping to prevent eye infections and protect against serious eye conditions.

 These delicious nuts are rich in vitamin E, which helps fight against age-related macular degeneration as well as cataracts.
 Other nuts and seeds that contain vitamin E include sunflower seeds, hazelnuts, and peanuts.